Distinction of the Steinberg representation and the dual group of a symmetric space

-Let $W_{aff}$ be the affine Weyl group of $G$, let $\Omega$ be the subgroup of $W_{aff}$ of elements of length $0$.
-The group $\Omega$ is embedded in the permutation group of the vertices of the fundamental alcove $\C$.
+Let $W_{aff}$ be the affine Weyl group of $G$ and let $\Omega$ be the subgroup of $W_{aff}$ of elements of length $0$.
+The group $\Omega$ can be embedded in the permutation group of the vertices of any chamber $\C\in \B$.
 There is a homomorphism $\omega:G\rightarrow \Omega$ which can be defined by comparing the order of the vertices of the alcoves $g\C$ and $\C$.
-See proposition 2.14 of \cite{my} for a precise definition.
+See Proposition 2.15 of \cite{my} for a precise definition.